overstory/xray-gradle-plugin/README.md

 ### XRay Installation

 This plugin invokes the XRay XQuery unit testing framework, which must be installed and invokable on an HTTP appserver.
-The default URL is `http://localhost:1234/xray/` (see properties below).
+The default URL is `http://localhost:1234/xray/` (see properties above).
 See the XRay project for details and installation instructions:

 > [https://github.com/robwhitby/xray](https://github.com/robwhitby/xray)